msayson/msayson.github.io/_posts/2020-06-04-lessons-from-go.markdown

 *What things are most important to me?*

+*What should I be focusing on?*

-Or combined into a more useful form: *What is the most important thing for me to do right now?*
+Or combined into a more immediate, actionable form: *What is the most important thing for me to do right now?*

 You have a dizzying number of options, where sometimes none of them look good and sometimes far too many beg for consideration, and you can only choose one.